 Who is each AT&T plan best for?

-- Internet 100 – Best for smaller households looking to stream and game
+- Internet 100 – Best for four or more users with up to eight devices looking to stream movies and game.

 How Fast Is AT&T Internet?